Pairwise Representation Learning for Event Coreference: Experiments

-\paragraph{Results:} We compare with two state-of-the-art cross-document Event Coreference models using different methods: \citet{barhom2019revisiting}, which jointly trained Entity Coreference and Event Coreference, and \citet{catton2020stream}, which jointly learned mention detection and coreference.
-We also compare with the same head lemma baseline implemented by \citet{barhom2019revisiting}, which simply clusters events with same head lemma.
+\paragraph{Results:} We compare with two state-of-the-art cross-document Event Coreference models using different methods: \citet{barhom-etal-2019-revisiting}, which jointly trains Entity Coreference and Event Coreference, and \citet{catton2020stream}, which jointly learns mention detection and coreference.
+We also compare with the same head lemma baseline implemented by \citet{barhom-etal-2019-revisiting}, which simply clusters events with same head lemma.

-In Table \ref{tab:ecbresult}, we report our system \modelname~by considering trigger only or both the trigger and mention arguments.
-By ``trigger only'', our system uses the Equation \ref{eq:finalrepentity} to denote the representation of a pair of mention; by ``trigger \& argument'', the structured representation depicted in Equation \ref{eq:finalrep} is used.
-Table \ref{tab:ecbresult} shows that \modelname~, even considering trigger only, outperforms the state-of-the-art model on all of the evaluation metrics with big margins, particularly 84.0 vs. 81.0 by CoNLL F1 score.
-Please note that all the baselines have relatively complex systems to learn event features as well as entity features.
-Our system only models the trigger representations give the context of two involved mentions.
-No information of the arguments are explicitly encoded.
-It clearly demonstrates the superiority of our model in learning the even-pair representation.
-When incorporating arguments, the system obtains further improvement (from 84.0 to 84.4 by CoNLL F1).
+To reveal the true merit of \modelname, in Table \ref{tab:ecbresult}, we separately show the effectiveness of the structured and pairwise representations as proposed in \modelname{}.
+In ``Unstructured'', our system only uses the trigger representation, Equation \ref{eq:finalrepentity}, to denote the representation of a pair of mention; in ``Structured'', the structured representation depicted in Equation \ref{eq:finalrep} is used; in ``Unpaired'', the representations of trigger and arguments are generated with their own sentence only instead of the concatenated two sentences; in ``Pairwise'', the representations are generated by the two concatenated sentences as described in Sec \ref{sec:model}.
+We see that using only structured representations improves F1 by 1.6 (from 81.3 to 82.9) from the baseline unpaired+unstructured setting, and using only pairwise representation improves F1 by 2.7 (from 81.3 to 84.0).
+Both 82.9 and 84.0 already outperform the state-of-the-art model \newcite{catton2020stream} on all of the evaluation metrics with large margins, particularly when using pairwise representation, 84.0 vs. 81.0 by CoNLL F1 score.
+When incorporating structured representation into pairwise representation, the system obtains further improvement (from 82.9 to 84.4 CoNLL F1).
+Please note that both \newcite{barhom-etal-2019-revisiting} and \newcite{catton2020stream} have relatively complex systems to learn event features as well as entity features.
+Our system only models the trigger and arguments representations given the context of two involved mentions.
+It clearly demonstrates the superiority of our model in learning the event-pair representation.

+ECB+ also annotates coreference between entities that are arguments of events.
+Because entities do not have arguments, we just use \modelname~to learn the pairwise representation as Equation \ref{eq:finalrepentity}.
+We compare with the same two baselines: \newcite{barhom-etal-2019-revisiting} and \newcite{catton2020stream}.
+Both of these two baselines train their model on gold mentions, so the comparison is fair.
+As shown in Table \ref{tab:ecbentityresult}, our system \modelname~significantly outperforms the two baselines: 81.5 vs. 73.1.